lightning/bolts/02-peer-protocol.md

 #### Rationale

-We decide on `option_static_remotekey` or `option_anchor_outputs` at this point when we first have to generate the commitment transaction.
+We decide on `option_static_remotekey`, `option_anchor_outputs` or
+`option_anchors_zero_fee_htlc_tx` at this point when we first have to generate the commitment transaction.
 The feature bits that were communicated in the `init` message exchange for the current connection determine the channel commitment format for the total lifetime of the channel.
-Even if a later reconnection does not negotiate this parameter, this channel will continue to use `option_static_remotekey` or `option_anchor_outputs`; we don't support "downgrading".
+Even if a later reconnection does not negotiate this parameter, this channel will continue to use `option_static_remotekey`, `option_anchor_outputs` or `option_anchors_zero_fee_htlc_tx`; we don't support "downgrading".

 ### The `funding_locked` Message